-- Completed all relevant sections of the External Review Application Form - If appointing an authorized representative, the patient must complete Section - II.
-If requesting an Expedited External Review, Section VI must be completed and the Provider Certification Form must be submitted. - If requesting a telephone conference, Section VII must be completed. - Signed and dated the External Review Application Form in Section VIII. - Attached the following documents: - A photocopy of the front and back of the patient's insurance card or other evidence that the patient is insured by the health or dental insurance company named in the appeal. - A copy of the Health Insurance Company's letter, denying the requested treatment or service at the final level of the company's internal appeals process. - Any medical records, statements from the treating health care provider(s) or other information that you would like the Independent Review Organization to consider in its review. - If requesting an Expedited External Review, the treating Provider's Certification Form.
+20 21 21 21 21 21 21 Completed all relevant sections of the External Review Application Form If appointing an authorized representative, the patient must complete Section II.
+If requesting an Expedited External Review, Section VI must be completed and the Provider Certification Form must be submitted.
+If requesting a telephone conference, Section VII must be completed.
+Si Si gned and dated the External Review Application Form in Section VIII.
+Ra A ttached the following documents: A photocopy of the front and back of the patient's insurance card or other evidence that the patient is insured by the health or dental insurance company named in the appeal.
+P0 87 97 A copy of the Health Insurance Company's letter, denying the requested treatment or service at the final level of the company's internal appeals process.
+Any medical records, statements from the treating health care provider(s) or other information that you would like the Independent Review Organization to consider in its review.
+If requesting an Expedited External Review, the treating Provider's treatment or service at the final level of the company's internal appeals process.
+Any medical records, statements from the treating health care provider(s) or other information that you would like the Independent Review Organization to